Marble House

-Marble House, a Gilded Age mansion located at 596 Bellevue Avenue in Newport, Rhode Island, was built from 1888 to 1892 as a summer cottage for Alva and William Kissam Vanderbilt and was designed by Richard Morris Hunt in the Beaux Arts style.
+Marble House is a Gilded Age mansion located at 596 Bellevue Avenue in Newport, Rhode Island, United States.
+It was built from 1888 to 1892 as a summer cottage for Alva and William Kissam Vanderbilt and was designed by Richard Morris Hunt in the Beaux Arts style.
 It was unparalleled in opulence for an American house when it was completed in 1892.
 Its temple-front portico has been compared to that of the White House.

 The house was added to the National Register of Historic Places in 1971 and was designated a National Historic Landmark in 2006.
 It is now open to the public as a museum run by the Newport Preservation Society.